Israel–Samoa relations

+In January 2026, Samoa announced that it would open an embassy in Jerusalem.

 History

 The State of Israel and the Independent State of Samoa officially established relations on 30 May 1972.
-Since the establishment of the diplomatic relations, Israel and Samoa are working side by side and having cooperation in many sectors.
-Those sectors including Development and climate change, which will affect Samoa, and the whole area of the Pacific, dramatically.
+Since the establishment of the diplomatic relations, Israel and Samoa have pursued cooperation in many sectors, including development and climate change.

-In September 2014, the Israeli vice-minister of Foreign Affairs, Tzachi Hanegbi, has paid a visit in Apia along with the Israeli ambassador in New Zealand, Yosef Livna.
-The Israeli delegation arrived in Samoa to attend a conference about the Small Island countries in the Pacific and the Caribbean.
+In September 2014, the Israeli vice-minister of Foreign Affairs, Tzachi Hanegbi, paid a visit in Apia along with the Israeli ambassador in New Zealand, Yosef Livna.
+The Israeli delegation arrived in Samoa to attend a conference on the Small Island countries in the Pacific and the Caribbean.

-In January 2017, a Samoan Parliament Member said that his country must always back Israel, "Whatever Happens".
+In January 2017, a Samoan Parliament Member said that his country would always back Israel, "whatever happens".

-In March 2019, the Israeli Prime Minister, Benjamin Netanyahu, had a meeting with the Samoan Prime Minister, Tuilaepa Aiono Sailele Malielegaoi, They have signed on a visa-waiver agreement.
-In 2020, the Samoan PM had a meeting with another Israeli leader, President Reuven Rivlin, they have both attended a conference of the Pacific countries in Fiji.
+In March 2019, the Israeli Prime Minister, Benjamin Netanyahu, had a meeting with the Samoan Prime Minister, Tuilaepa Aiono Sailele Malielegaoi, They signed a visa-waiver agreement.
+In 2020, the Samoan PM met with President Reuven Rivlin when they attended a conference of the Pacific countries in Fiji.

+Diplomatic relations

+In a diplomatic milestone, Samoa announced it will open an embassy in Jerusalem later in 2026, becoming one of the few nations to locate a full mission in the city.
+Israel’s Foreign Minister Gideon Sa’ar welcomed the decision, expressing appreciation for Samoa’s consistent support at the United Nations and inviting Samoan Prime Minister Laʻauli Leuatea Schmidt and senior officials to visit Israel to advance preparations.